-An environmental sustainability program can best be thought of as a chain.
-Like all chains, they are made of strong individual links, and interconnectedness is where their strength lies.
+A sustainability program can be thought of as a chain made of strong individual links with power where they are interconnected.
 Link International Inc. connects these roles together to streamline the process and foster healthy communication within an organization.

 High-level executives are generally too busy to focus all of their attention on a waste management program.
 However, they act as the ultimate decision maker when it comes to the company’s environmentally sustainability initiative.
 To make them strong links, they need to receive important information regarding the waste management program so they can determine if it’s the right fit for the organization.

 This person is the primary driver of the sustainability program.
 It’s their job to communicate details of the waste management initiative to the CEO in an attractive, logical manner, and they must be the person who drives the facilities management below them.
 Link International Inc. works closely with the sustainability officer and simplifies all tasks related to the program.